VIAME/VIAME/README.md

 Note: To install Add-Ons and Patches, copy them into an existing VIAME installation folder.
 To use project files extract them into your working directory of choice.
-Custom Applications contain a full installation, only with non-default features turned on, and should not be copied into existing installations because they are a full installation.
+Custom Applications contain a full installation, only with non-default features turned on, and should not be copied into existing installations because they are a full installation and bad things will happen.

 Quick Build Instructions
 ------------------------